etsu-ninja-pirates/indicator-visualization-tool/README.md

 ### Dependency Changes ###

-If the `requirements.txt` file is changed (indicating a new, removed, or updated dependency), you can simply re-run `pip install -r requirements.txt`, and pip will replace currently installed versions of packages with newere version from the requirements file. pip may not automatically remove packages that have been removed from the requirements file, but you can see what you have installed with `pip list`, and remove anything you no longer need with `pip uninstall`.
+If the `requirements\development.txt` or `requirements\base.txt` files are changed (indicating a new, removed, or updated dependency), you can simply re-run `pip install -r requirements\development.txt`, and pip will replace currently installed versions of packages with newere version from the requirements file. pip may not automatically remove packages that have been removed from the requirements file, but you can see what you have installed with `pip list`, and remove anything you no longer need with `pip uninstall`.

 ### Schema Changes ###